 Welcome to Canongate Primary School

-I am pleased to welcome you to Canongate Primary School website.
+We are pleased to welcome you to Canongate Primary School website.

 Canongate Primary school was built in 1972.
 It is situated in extensive grounds off the Canongate beside the Botanical Gardens.
 It is a co-educational, non denominational school and one of three council primary schools in St Andrews.
-Last year we celebrated our 40th anniversary in June 2012, with open days, a production of Joe`s Flaishy Jaiket and the opening of a sensory garden in our school grounds.

 Our aim is to provide a stimulating and challenging environment where each child can achieve his/her full potential taking into account the importance of partnership with parents and the wider community.

 Staff use an IDL (Inter-Disciplinary Learning) approach fuelled by children's interest to achieve the intended Learning Outcomes.
 Each pupil should receive 2 hours of Physical activity each week through a variety of opportunities including cross country running, tennis, rugby, judo and other taster sessions organised by Active Schools throughout the year as well as regular PE sessions.

 An Art Specialist and a PE specialist delivers key skills and creative opportunities to the children as part of a teacher NCCT.
 The remainder of the NCCT is covered through a weekly 'What's On and Celebrate' assembly on a Monday afternoon.